oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

 5. In the **Server Name Prefix**, specify the naming convention you want to use for the dynamic servers in your cluster.

-6. If you want to specify how the dynamic servers in your cluster are distributed across machines, turn on **Enable Calculated Machine Associations** and then configure **Machine Name Match Expression**.
+6.  **Optional**: If you want to specify how the dynamic servers in your cluster are distributed across machines, turn on **Enable Calculated Machine Associations** and then configure **Machine Name Match Expression**.

     Machine distribution is determined by the pattern set in **Machine Name Match Expression**.
 If a machine in the domain matches the expression, then it will be included in the set of machines used by these dynamic servers.
 The expression is a comma-separated set of values that specifies the machines to match.
 The value can either match a machine name exactly or, you can use a trailing <code>*</code> to match multiple machine names.
 If you do not enter a pattern, then all machines in the domain are available to the dynamic servers.

-7. If you want to specify whether listen ports are calculated, turn on **Enable Calculated Listen Ports**.
+7.  **Optional**: If you want to specify whether listen ports are calculated, turn on **Enable Calculated Listen Ports**.

 8. Click **Save**.